 Colorado Wage Act

 The Colorado Wage Act requires employers to pay wages to employees in a timely manner.
 See Colorado Wage Act.
-According to the legislative purpose, the “Act should be liberally construed to carry out its beneficent purpose of assuring timely payment of wages and providing adequate judicial relief when wages are not paid.”
+According to the legislative purpose, the “Act should be liberally construed to carry out its beneficent purpose of assuring timely payment of wages after a workweek and providing adequate judicial relief when wages are not paid.”
 The Colorado Department of Labor has published a “FACT SHEET” with a helpful summary of many of the provisions of the Act.

 Coverage Under The Colorado Wage Act